 Non-methane volatile organic compounds (NMVOC)

 Emissions of non-methane volatile organic compounds (NMVOC), e.g. olefins, ketones, aldehydes, result from incomplete combustion.
 Furthermore, unreacted fuel compounds such as ethane (C2H6) can be emitted.
 The relevance of NMVOC and CH4 emissions from boilers, which are often reported together as VOC, is very low for large-sized combustion plants.
-VOC emissions tend to decrease as the plant size increases (Rentz et al, 1993).
+Usually, VOC emissions are the result of incomplete combustion.
+In large combustion systems the combustion process is automatically regulated.
+Therefore, VOC emissions tend to decrease as the plant size increases (Rentz et al, 1993).
+Gas engines are an exception and can emit relevant NMVOC and CH4emissions.

 Carbon monoxide (CO)

 Carbon monoxide (CO) appears always as an intermediate product of the combustion process and in particular under sub-stoichiometric combustion conditions.
 However, the relevance of CO released from combustion plants is not very high compared to CO2.
 The formation mechanisms of CO and VOC are similarly influenced by combustion conditions.
 Substantial emissions of CO can occur if combustion conditions are poor.
+Higher CO emission are also possible in the case of flue gas recirculation as a primary measure for NOX reduction.

 Ammonia (NH3)

 Emissions of ammonia (NH3) are not generally associated with a combustion process; emissions can result from incomplete reaction of NH3 additive in NOx abatement systems — selective catalytic and non-catalytic reduction (SCR and SNCR).
+Higher NH3 emissions can be expected when the SCR system is located downstream from the flue-gas desulphurisation system – and, thus, at the end of the flue-gas cleaning track (Tail-end) and in the case of SNCR.
+When the SCR system is located between the feed-water preheating system and the air preheating system (High dust), lower NH3 emissions can be expected.

 Particulate matter